-Legally, hot dogs are limited to a two-hour workout limit.
 But convenience store foods do not always conform to laws, of man or nature.
 Further investigation seemed necessary.
 When I asked the (very patient) attendant how long the hot dogs stayed on the grill, he clocked it for me at “about an hour.”
 (As of press time, 7-Eleven had not responded to a request for comment.)

 They also didn’t match my own experience.
 In anticipation of this study, I had gotten in the habit of ducking into the 7-Eleven, taking a look at the hot dogs, noting any distinguishing characteristics, marking down their positions in a small notebook, and returning later to see if they had moved.

 Through these maneuvers, I observed, on several occasions, hot dogs that appeared to have stayed on the treadmill for three or four hours.
-Whether or not they would later be sold and consumed, these hot dogs traveled further than the legal limits would have one believe.

 In order to give credit where credit is due, I decided to set my maximum roller time at 3 hours and 22 minutes—the longest that I can vouch for an individual hot dog having been on the roller grill.
 This one had a dent on its left side, and was spotted on a Monday night on my way to and from a long movie.